MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/project-explorer.md

   ![Files](../../../images/avhgn002_ZA01201572.gif) All .frm files associated with the project.

-  - Document The document associated with the project.
+  - Document: The document associated with the project.
 For example, in Microsoft Word, it is the Word document.

   - ![Modules](../../../images/avhgn003_ZA01201573.gif) Modules: All .bas modules for the project.